Lacrymology/states/doc/monitoring/python.rst

 setting the application's exit code according to the NRPE protocol.

 :doc:`salt-common </doc/intro>` provides :py:mod:`pysc.nrpe` as a
-not-so-light wrapper nagiosplugin library that takes away some of the boilerplate and helps achieve some desireable qualities in the monitoring scripts: it provides centralized logging configuration, allows for automatically adapting long-running checks to be run outside of the nsca [#nsca]_ daemon and allows for a common, maintainable configuration schema.
+not-so-light wrapper around the nagiosplugin library that takes away some of the boilerplate and helps achieve some desireable qualities in the monitoring scripts: it provides centralized logging configuration, allows for automatically adapting long-running checks to be run outside of the nsca [#nsca]_ daemon and allows for a common, maintainable configuration schema.